Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Introduction

-One motivational result inspiring this paper has been \cite{SerreDPTs}, where D.~Serre recently introduced the theory of compensated integrability.
-For dimension $d\geq 2$ and the function $F(A)=(\det A)^{\frac{1}{d-1}}$, Serre studied the specific functional $\int_\Omega F(U(x))\d x$, where $\Omega$ is either a bounded convex domain or the torus, and $U: \Omega\to\R^{d\times d}$ a matrix field whose values are positive semi-definite.
-More specifically, the method applies to symmetric, divergence-free, positive semi-definite tensors ($DPT$s) defined as follows: \begin{definition} Let $\Omega$ be an open subset of $\R^d$, then a $DPT$ is defined as a locally integrable, divergence-free, positive symmetric tensor $x\mapsto U(x)$, that is, $U\in L^1_{loc}(\Omega;\R^{d\times d})$ with the properties that
+One motivational result inspiring this paper has been \cite{SerreDPTs}.
+For dimension $d\geq 2$ and the function $F(A)=(\det A)^{\frac{1}{d-1}}$, D.~Serre studied the specific functional $\int_\Omega F(U(x))\d x$, where $\Omega$ is either a bounded convex domain or the torus, and $U: \Omega\to\R^{d\times d}$ a matrix field whose values are positive semi-definite.
+More specifically, he considered symmetric, divergence-free, positive semi-definite tensors defined as follows: \begin{definition} Let $\Omega$ be an open subset of $\R^d$, then a $DPT$ is defined as a locally integrable, divergence-free, positive symmetric tensor $x\mapsto U(x)$, that is, $U\in L^1_{loc}(\Omega;\R^{d\times d})$ with the properties that

 almost everywhere and $\diverg U=0$ (row-wise) in the sense of distributions. \end{definition} For this functional on the torus a specific result of Serre was the following. \begin{theorem} Let the $DPT$ $x\mapsto U(x)$ be periodic over $\T^d$, with $U\in L^1(\T^d)$.
 Then $F(U)\in L^1(\T^d)$ and there holds